wceu/contributor-orientation-tool/README.md

 ## Changing plugin version

 Please note: If changing version of the plugin you need to modify version in this files:
-* src/README.txt
+* src/README.txt (also add update description at the end of file for new version)
-* src/src/WPCOTool/Plugin.php
+* src/src/WPCOTool/Plugin.php (modify class property: $version)
-* src/contributor-orientation-tool.php
+* src/contributor-orientation-tool.php (modify plugin header)

 ## Plugin options